 SELLING, GENERAL AND ADMINISTRATIVE EXPENSES.
 SG&A expenses totaled \$90.4 million in 1996, an increase of \$51.8 million or 135%, as compared to 1995.
 Such expenses as a percentage of total revenue increased to 43% in 1996 as compared to 24% in 1995.
-The increase in SG&A expenses was principally attributable to: (i) increased personnel expenses as a result of introduction of DISH Network service in March 1996 (EchoStar's number of employees doubled during 1996 as compared to 1995); (ii) marketing and advertising expenses associated with the launch and ongoing operation of the DISH Network; (iii) increased expenses related to the Digital Broadcast Center, which commenced operations in the third quarter of 1995; and (iv) increased expenses associated with operation of DISH Network call centers and subscription management related services.
+The increase in SG&A expenses was principally attributable to: (i) increased personnel expenses as a result of introduction of DISH Network service in March 1996 (EchoStar's number of employees doubled during 1996 as compared to 1995); (ii) marketing and advertising expenses associated with the launch and ongoing operation of the DISH Network; (iii) increased expenses related to the Digital Broadcast Center, which commenced operation of DISH Network call centers and subscription management related services.